Opening Krylov space to access all-time dynamics via dynamical symmetries

 This framework is practical provided that one is interested in eventually measuring local quantities and provided that some smoothness condition holds on the operator representation in Krylov space.

-{\it Method -- } We will assume translation invariance of the initial state and the Hamiltonian and that the initial state has exponential clustering of connected correlation functions of local operators.
+{\it Method -- } We will assume that the initial state has exponential clustering of connected correlation functions of local operators.
 We begin by recalling the concept of eternal equilibrium \cite{Buca2023}.
-A locally interacting system when quenched from state that has clustering (i.e. short range correlation) is actually in state that looks like an equilibrium state but with time-dependent chemical potentials.
-Provided that certain assumptions hold - normality of the state at all times, short range correlations, etc. (see \cite{Buca2023} for details) the state of the infinite system for local observables is,
+A locally interacting system when quenched from a state that has clustering (i.e. short range correlation), provided that certain assumptions hold - normality of the state at all times, short range correlations, etc. (see \cite{Buca2023} for details), is in an equilibrium-like state,